 Integration Guide#

-IQM client is designed to be the Python adapter to IQM’s quantum computers for application-level quantum computing frameworks.
-For example integrations maintained by IQM, please refer to the Qiskit and Cirq packages.
+quantum computing frameworks.
+For examples of integrations maintained by IQM, please refer to the

 The following sections illustrate how to integrate IQM quantum computers into your quantum computing framework.